 - Mom/Dad tries to control everything I do—it’s exhausting.

 - How much longer can I continue caregiving?
-It seems like there is no end in sight.
+I'm at the end of my rope and there is no end in sight.

-- My loved one has no clue what I give up to care for them.
-They think this is a normal routine.
+- My loved one has no clue what I sacrifice to care for them.
+I can't do it anymore.

-- I can’t even take a bath without someone needing me.
+- I can’t even bathe or visit the restroom without someone needing me.

-- I try so hard, but nothing I do ever pleases them.
+- I try so hard, but nothing I do ever pleases my care recipient.